unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 I've included example Markdown sections from my own dissertation (which is free to adapt under a [CC-BY license](https://creativecommons.org/licenses/by/4.0/ "CC-BY License")), as well as a build script that takes the Markdown, turns it into TeX using [Pandoc](http://pandoc.org/ "Pandoc"), and then compiles a PDF using LaTeX.

 You will need to have [pandoc and pandoc-citeproc](http://pandoc.org/installing.html "Pandoc 'Installing' page") installed for converting the Markdown text into TeX.
+See also the note [above](#using-the-files-in-this-repository) about the shell/terminal itself in which to run the build script.

 You can replace the example Markdown text with Pandoc-style Markdown (see, e.g., [here](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html "RMarkdown: Citation Syntax") (search for "Citation Syntax") for how to automatically render citations using Pandoc-style Markdown).